schnoddelbotz/amtc/src/amtc.1.md

 AMT_PASSWORD
 :   may be set and will be used if `-p` wasn't given.

 # BUGS

 Please report new ones on the github issue tracker (see URL below).
 On OSX, connection timeout does currently not affect OS probes.
-IPv6 OS probes need to be fixed.
-And more.
+IPv6 OS probes and name resolution need to be fixed.

 # SEE ALSO